 The variety of college funding sources often leads to confusion as students and parents plan for college.
 This financial aid primer can help you sort out and compare financial aid options.

 Don't forget to plan for expenses like these when estimating your cost of college attendance.
 Having a clear idea of all your expenses upfront will allow you to better plan how you will pay for college.

-While college acceptance letters are often exciting, the arrival of financial aid award packages can be confusing.
-Keep these five things in mind as you review your financial aid awards to limit stress.
+While college acceptance letters are often exciting, the arrival of financial aid offer packages can be confusing.
+Keep these five things in mind as you review your financial aid offers to limit stress.

 Gain insights on where to find scholarships for high school students, in addition to tips for writing the perfect scholarship essay.

 As you enter your last few months of high school, the pressure's on to figure out how to pay for the next stage of your education.
 Improve your chances of landing scholarship funds with these tips.

 Even though it may seem like you don't need to add to your to-do list, a couple of simple tricks can help you feel less anxious about scholarship results.

 Before filling out loan applications, consider future repayment for any loans.
 Here's what you need to know.